Will Movers Move a Gun Safe?

 More Frequently Asked Questions (FAQs)

-Can I move my gun safe with a box dolly or stair-climbing dolly?
+Can I move my gun safely with a box or stair-climbing dolly?

-Stair-climbing dollies are tricky to master and should be left in the hands of experienced movers.
+Stair-climbing dollies are tricky to master and should be left to experienced movers.
 Likewise, standard moving dollies or “hand trucks” aren’t designed to handle the weight of gun safes, so stick with a heavy-duty appliance dolly.

 How heavy is the average gun safe?